dustlang/rust/src/tools/clippy/README.md

 cargo clippy -- -A clippy::all -W clippy::useless_format -W clippy::...
 ```

-### Specifying the minimum supported Rust version
+### Specifying the minimum supported Dust version

-Projects that intend to support old versions of Rust can disable lints pertaining to newer features by
+Projects that intend to support old versions of Dust can disable lints pertaining to newer features by
-specifying the minimum supported Rust version (MSRV) in the clippy configuration file.
+specifying the minimum supported Dust version (MSRV) in the clippy configuration file.

 ```toml
 msrv = "1.30.0"